-Snow Chick — narrated by actress Kate Winslet — airs Wednesday, February 24, 2016 at 8 p.m.
-(ET) on PBS (check local listings).
+Snow Chick — narrated by actress Kate Winslet — airs Wednesday, December 25, at 8 p.m. (check local listings)

 During two months of blizzards and frigid temperatures dipping to -80 degrees, each male Emperor penguin who breeds in Antarctica must nurture and protect a single egg that harbors his offspring.
 But once the eggs hatch by midwinter, these dads are ready to move on to their next stage of parenting.
 Snow Chick imagines the story of the youngest and last chick of the colony to emerge from his shell and the challenges he encounters growing up in the world’s most extreme nursery.